Dedicated to Breaking Barriers

 Family First Braille provides resources and inspiration for people with visual impairments and their families through our Family Grant Program, our Custom Braille Transcription Service, and our Quarterly Magazine.
 We also provide services to professionals serving people with visual impairments through our yearly Tyler Ramsey Special Educator award and our Resource Guide to all the visual impairment resources in the state of Mississippi.

-We offer a quarterly grant of up to $500 to help with anything that will support a person with visual impairment or their family.
+We offer funding to help with anything that will support a person with visual impairment or their family.
 We want to help support you in breaking barriers to community integration in whatever way we can.
 You can request help for training, equipment, home improvement, or anything else that you need.

 We offer a free custom Braille transcription service for families.
 We prepare your document using Duxbury software and a Juliet Pro 60 embosser.
 We will mail your document through the Free Matter for the Blind rate at the post office.